Pirlinyanu Dreaming (2011)

-This painting is about an important Water Dreaming site in the Tanami Desert.
+This painting is about an important Water Dreaming (Ngapa Jukurrpa) site in the Tanami Desert.
 It is a rocky outcrop known as Pirlinyanu, which is located west of Yuendumu towards the Western Australia border.
 This dreaming belongs to those of the Nangala/Jangala and those of the Nampijinpa/Jampijinpa kinship group (skin).

-You can see on miles and miles from the top of this site.
-When travelling west it is rarely featureless landscape but striking with the light through giant grey spinifex grass and very large termite moulds that are scattered like sculptures throughout.
+You can see for miles and miles from the top of this site.
+When travelling west it is rarely a featureless landscape, but striking with the light as it shines through giant grey spinifex grass and the very large termite mounds that are scattered like sculptures throughout.

-As the unsealed road that takes you from Yuendumu to Nyrripi outstation, continuing onto Mina Mina, the artist’s mother’s country means forging a track through the spinifex which is highly flammable and travelling a small distance each day.
-As we have discovered although that is laborious it is not the hardest part.
-That is finding the passage through the sand hills as they are shifting and moving all the time.
+The unsealed road that takes you from Yuendumu to Nyrripi outstation, continues onto Mina Mina, the artist’s mother’s country.
+Access means forging a track through the spinifex (the resin of the spinifex is highly flammable) and travelling a small distance each day.
+As we have discovered, although it is laborious, the drive is not the hardest part.
+What is hard is finding a passage through the sand hills as they are shifting and moving all the time.

 An important water source in this inhospitable country is highly revered.